 There were many other festive activities taking place at the event including story telling by Mrs Christmas, meet and greet with Father Christmas and a choir performance (all included within the entrance price).
 We decided against meeting Father Christmas as we have recently visited a grotto and do not wish to spoil the Christmas magic by overdoing it however, friends who visited him at Westonbirt last weekend were very complimentary of the traditional and friendly Santa:)

-Arrive for 5pm.
-To experience all the festive activities and enjoy refreshments from the Christmas stalls we would suggest starting the trail as it opens at 5pm.
+To experience all the festive activities and enjoy refreshments from the Christmas stalls I would suggest starting the trail as it opens at 5pm.
 Meeting Father Christmas is on a first come first served basis and not guaranteed and so you may choose to visit here first.
 The choir performances take place at 5.45pm & 6.45pm and so you may wish to schedule your trail walk around these times.
 The last entry to the trail is 7.30pm.

 Disclaimer – We were provided with complimentary tickets for our visit however, as always, all opinions are our own.